May 09, 2022

 The original model for representing the genome assemblies was to use a single, preferred tiling path to produce a single consensus representation of the genome.
 Subsequent analysis has shown that for most mammalian genomes a single tiling path is insufficient to represent a genome in regions with complex allelic diversity.
 The GRC is now working to create assemblies that better represent this diversity and provide more robust substrates for genome analysis.

-Slides from the GRC workshop at ASHG 2017 are now on SlideShare
+Slides from GRC presentations in 2019 are now on SlideShare

 Subscribe to the grc-announce email list to receive email notification for all GRC assembly updates.